-The Company has agreed to use a minimum of \$11,557,819 of the subscription proceeds for exploration and development activities in respect of Torq's Santa Cecilia project and \$2,250,000 for exploration and development activities in respect of Torq's Margarita project.
+The Company agreed in the September 2022 Investment Agreement to use a minimum of \$11,557,819 of the subscription proceeds for exploration and development activities in respect of Torq's Santa Cecilia project and \$2,250,000 for exploration and development activities in respect of Torq's Margarita project.
 During the Strategic Period, Torq has agreed to diligently and in good faith take steps towards and pursue the completion and public release of an Economic Study with respect to the Santa Cecilia project.
-Torq will primarily use the proceeds for drilling at its Santa Cecilia gold-copper project in Chile's Maricunga belt, as well as for drilling at Torq's Margarita IOCG project in Chile's Coastal Cordillera belt.
+Torq primarily uses the proceeds for drilling at its Santa Cecilia gold-copper project in Chile's Maricunga belt, as well as for drilling at Torq's Margarita IOCG project in Chile's Coastal Cordillera belt.
 The Company has not granted any board representation or specific joint venture rights to Gold Fields pursuant to the Investment Agreement.
-The foregoing summary of the Investment Agreement is a summary only and is qualified in its entirety by reference to the Investment Agreement, a copy of which has been filed under Torq's SEDAR profile on www.sedar.com.
+The foregoing summary of the Investment Agreement is a summary only and is qualified in its entirety by reference to the Investment Agreement, a copy of which has been filed under Torq's SEDAR+ profile on www.sedarplus.ca.